ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/5-collect.md

     1. Select _Build and Run_

-    1. Enter a path and filename for your Android package (e.g. plain.apk)
+    1. Enter a path and filename for your Android package (e.g., plain.apk)

     1. When the app starts on your device, ensure it says Standard Mode in the bottom right.
 If not, start again from step 1.